kubewarden/docs/docs/tasks.md

     - Result: The policy denies the request

-    > **NOTE**: If you want to see a more complex example, you can read the Kubewarden blog post [Introducing `kwctl` to Kubernetes Administrators](https://www.kubewarden.io/blog/2021/06/kwctl-intro-for-kubernetes-administrators/).
+    For some more complex examples, see the blog post [Introducing `kwctl` to Kubernetes Administrators](https://www.kubewarden.io/blog/2021/06/kwctl-intro-for-kubernetes-administrators/).

 ## Enforce Policies

-As described in the [Quick Start](/quick-start.md#example-enforce-your-first-policy), you can enforce a policy by defining a `ClusterAdmissionPolicy` and then deploy it to your cluster using `kubectl`.
+You enforce a policy by defining a `ClusterAdmissionPolicy` and then deploy it to your cluster using `kubectl`.

-`kwctl` will help to generate a `ClusterAdmissionPolicy` from the policy you want to enforce.
+`kwctl` helps generate a `ClusterAdmissionPolicy` from the policy you want to enforce.

-After you have generated the `ClusterAdmissionPolicy` and applied it to your Kubernetes cluster, you can follow the steps described in the [Quick Start](/quick-start.md#example-enforce-your-first-policy) below:
+After you have generated the `ClusterAdmissionPolicy` and applied it to your cluster, you can follow the steps described in the [Quick Start](/quick-start.md#example-enforce-your-first-policy) below:

   - Generate the `ClusterAdmissionPolicy` from the policy `manifest` and save it to a file